Document #: HHS-OCIO-OES-2024-11-007

 7.8.
 OpDiv CIO

-- Ensure OpDiv IT System Inventory information is in compliance with this Policy;
+- OpDiv IT System Inventory information is in compliance with this Policy;

-- Ensure that the OpDiv’s HHS OIS System Inventory and the IT System Inventory are maintained in the appropriate HHS Enterprise repositories; and
+- IT System Inventory and OpDiv’s HHS OIS System Inventory are maintained in the appropriate HHS Enterprise repositories; and

-- Ensure that the OpDiv’s HHS OIS System Inventory and the IT System Inventory adhere to federal mandates and regulations, as well as HHS OIS and HHS PIM policies and standards, as applicable to the IT System Inventory.
+- IT System Inventory and OpDiv’s HHS OIS System Inventory adhere to federal mandates and regulations, as well as HHS OIS and HHS Privacy Information Management (PIM) policies and standards, as applicable to the IT System Inventory.

 7.9.
 OpDiv CEA